Military Collection of the Bay Village Historical Society

 A selection of pieces from the Chauncey Howard Franks collection, 2013.1.
 Franks was stationed in North Africa and Italy during World War II.
 He used his skills as part of the 815th Engineer Aviation Battalion, working on a historic strip on the Anzio beachhead which is listed as perhaps the single toughest aviation engineer assignment of the Mediterranean Air War.

 MIA bracelet for Capt.
 Peter Woodbury Sherman, 2000.C.12.
 Traditionally, these POW/MIA bracelets were worn by waiting loved ones in the United States until the soldier it honored was returned.
-Sherman was the pilot of a Douglas Attack Aircraft Skyhawk (A-4C) over Nghe An Province, Vietnam on June 10, 1967 when his aircraft crashed 45 miles off shore near Hon Me Island.
+Sherman graduated from Parkview (Bay High School) in 1947.
+During the Vietnam War, on June 10, 1967, he was the pilot of a Douglas Attack Aircraft Skyhawk (A-4C) over Nghe An Province, Vietnam when his aircraft crashed 45 miles off shore near Hon Me Island.
 His remains were recovered on January 16, 1991 and identified on April 29, 1991.
 Capt.
 Sherman served with honor in the United States Navy and was awarded the Purple Heart.

 We Need You!